krim404/DellXPS15-9550-OSX/Tutorial_10.14.md

 Don't forget to set mode to "AHCI" in the sub-menu "SATA Operation" of "System Configuration".
 It's mandatory.
 ```

 Also disable the SD-Card Reader to reduce the power consumption drastically.
-Insert the stick on the Dell XPS 15 and boot it up holding the F12 key to get in the boot-menu and start by selecting your USB-Stick (if you've done it correctly it's named "Clover: Install macOS Sierra", otherwise it's just the brandname of your USB-Drive).
+Insert the stick on the Dell XPS 15 and boot it up holding the F12 key to get in the boot-menu and start by selecting your USB-Stick (if you've done it correctly it's named "Install macOS Mojave", otherwise it's just the brandname of your USB-Drive).
 You should get to the MacOS Installation like on a real mac.
 If you're asked to log-in with your apple-id: select not now!
 Reason: see Step 5.
-## Step 2: Partition and Installation
+## Step 2: Partition
 INFORMATION: after this step your computer will loose ALL data!
 So if you haven't created a backup, yet: QUIT NOW!

 Dont install macOS yet.
 Select the Diskutil and delete the old partitions.
 Create a new HFS partition and name it "OSX".
 If you want to multiboot with Windows 10, then you'll have to create a second partition, too (also HFS!
 Dont use FAT or it will not boot!
 You have to reformat it when installing Windows).
 Make sure to select GUID as partition sheme.
+Close the Diskutil.

+## Step 3: Install and make it bootable
-Close the Diskutil and install OSX normally.
-You'll have to reboot multiple times, make sure to always boot using the attached USB stick.
-So dont forget to press F12.
-After the first reboot you should see a new boot option inside clover, which is highlighted by default.
+Install OSX like on a real mac.
+You'll have to reboot multiple times - make sure to always boot using the attached USB stick => don't forget to press F12 if you didn't set the USB stick as your primary boot device.
+After the first reboot you should see a new boot option inside clover called like "Install macOS Mojave from OSX", which is highlighted by default.
 Just press enter.
-If you only see one, then something went wrong.
+If you only see one boot device, then something went wrong and you should retry the installation.

-## Step 3: Make it bootable
 After a few reboots you should be inside your new macOS enviroment.
 You can always boot into it using the USB stick.
 Remove the USB drive after successful bootup.
-Enter
+To make it bootable, enter
 `diskutil mount EFI`
 in your terminal, which should mount the EFI partition of your local installation.
-install ./Additional/Clover_v2.4k_r4061.
-Make sure to select "Install Clover in ESP".
+install ./Additional/Clover_v2.4k_rXXXX.
+Make sure to select "Install Clover in ESP" in the advanced install options.
 Also select to install the RC-Scripts.
-This should install the Clover Boot System.
+This should setup Clover on your internal hard drive.
 Now copy everything from ./10.14/CLOVER to EFI/CLOVER like you did before by creating the usb stick. (if you had to modify the config.plist in step 1, do it here, too).
-Your system should be bootable by itself.
-Reboot and check if your system can boot by itself.
+Your system should now be bootable by itself.
+Reboot to verify.

 ## Step 4: Post Installation
 Because all DSDT/SSDT changes are already in the config.plist, you dont need to recompile your DSDT (albeit i suggest doing it anyway to make your system a lil bit more failsafe, see gymnaes El-Capitan tutorial for more informations).
 So we can skip this part and go directly to the installation of the required kexts.
 Open a terminal and goto the GIT folder.